For owners

 • Temperament:

-Steady and bold without aggression, naturally independent, very intelligent and tractable.
+Steady and bold without aggression, naturally independent, very intelligent.
+Proud and confident.

 • Head And Skull: